In the wake of high school football investigation, northern Minnesota town of Proctor reels

-PROCTOR, Minn. - In this small, tight-knit northern Minnesota town bisected by railroad tracks, most everyone has a connection to its schools — and each other.
+PROCTOR, Minn. – In this small, tight-knit northern Minnesota town bisected by railroad tracks, most everyone has a connection to its schools — and one another.
 Residents turn out for hockey games, a popular summer festival celebrating the city's rich railroad history and Friday night football under the lights.

 It is the second serious allegation involving Proctor schools within five weeks.